 Physician Assistant programs then may devote the second year to a ‘clinical block’ or rotations.
 Rotations could be offered in areas such as emergency medicine, family medicine, internal medicine, prenatal care/gynecology, general surgery, pediatrics, and behavioral health.
 Rotations allow students to observe real medical scenarios and put theory into practice.

 PA Program Application Requirements

 Applicants to PA masters programs typically need to complete a web-based form on CASPA – the Central Application Service for Physician Assistants.
 This allows them to apply to multiple programs at the same time.

-Also, applicants to most PA programs must usually fulfill some prerequisites in terms of coursework and labs.
-These might include topics such as general biology, general chemistry, human anatomy, microbiology psychology and statistics.
+Also, applicants to many PA programs usually fulfill some prerequisites in terms of coursework and labs.
+These might include topics such as general biology, general chemistry, human anatomy, microbiology psychology, and statistics.